-Custom Lightmaps can change the color of light from light sources.
-OptiFine allows customizing the lighting in-game.
+Custom Lightmaps can change the color of light from light sources and under different conditions.

 Every block has two light values from